Communication with Society

 Ties with Society

-In addition to the business community, the DIC Group strives to communicate effectively with ordinary consumers, including students.
+In addition to the business community, the DIC Group strives to communicate effectively with ordinary citizens, including students.

 Kawamura Memorial DIC Museum of Art